LeeDoor/game_webserver/docs/server.md

     ServeHttp-->Listener : calls Run()
     Listener-->Session : calls Run()
 ```
-## actions
+## Actions
-here is the sequence of operations which each class preparing:
+Here is the sequence of operations which each class preparing:
 * **listener** class waits for request and passses handling to **session** class
 * **session** reads data from user, handles it with [http_handler](http_handler.md) and sends back response from server
 ```mermaid